 Offsets are given either by the Financial Aid Office as an award to the student or by the department to students who usually receive stipends.

 Departmental offsets are created via PeopleSoft Offset Journal (source code 53O).
 Review How to Prepare, Edit, and Submit Offset Journals in PeopleSoft (Source Code 53O) for step-by-step instructions on how to prepare a journal in PeopleSoft.

 Financial Aid Offsets are processed through their system called PowerFaids which interfaced with the Student Information System (registrar's system) overnight.
 It uses the account 54202 only (plus DFP) and will only post in the ledger once the SiS data is loaded to the Student Accounts Receivable system (PeopleSoft).

 Student and Emergency Loans

 UCSF Student Financial Aid offers an emergency loan program.
 These short-term, low interest rate loans are designed to support students during a financial emergency.
-For more information or to request a loan, visit the Student Financial Aid office at 500 Parnassus, Milberry Union Room 200 West.
-The office is open 8 a.m. - 5 p.m.
-Monday-Friday (except on school holidays) and there is no need for an appointment.
+For more information or to request a loan, contact the Student Financial Aid office (opens in new window).